 Yet the war for Erenköy villagers, like Turkish Cypriots in other enclaves, was not over.
 For ten more years, they continued to endure harsh conditions as they remained encircled by Greek Cypriots who would mount occasional attacks.
 It was not until Turkey militarily intervened again in Cyprus, on 20 July 1974, that the conflict would finally end.

 Cengiz Topel was the first Turkish pilot to die in action.
-To recognise his heroic efforts in 1964, hospital in Yesilyurt, near Lefke, was renamed the Cengiz Topel Hospital in 1975.
+To recognise his heroic efforts in 1964, a hospital in Yesilyurt, near Lefke, was renamed the Cengiz Topel Hospital in 1975.
 A statue was also erected in his honour in Eskişehir, Turkey.

 The sacrifice made by Cengiz Topel and others who formed part of the Erenköy Resistance remains a beacon of light for North Cyprus and its Diaspora that despite immense hardship, when Turkey stands with Turkish Cypriots, they can triumph against all the odds.